 - Applying after Junior or Senior year with a strong academic record and MCAT score, evidence of shadowing and internship & research experiences, and a commitment to serving others.

 - Applying after a student completes post-baccalaureate study to improve a weak academic profile or to take required courses.

 The average age of matriculation to medical school is approximately 24.
 This means that most students wait to apply.
 The pre-health advisors work with both undergraduates and alumni to provide advice and support during the preparation and application process.

 Recent graduates often pursue other interests before submitting their graduate/professional school applications.
 Many gain experience through clinical/lab research at hospitals and biomedical organizations, working as medical assistants, attending graduate school, teaching, and in a variety of service organizations.
 The possibilities are endless and the experiences are invaluable.

 Yes!
 There are a lot of ways to improve an application to medical school.
 The pre-health advisers will help you determine what areas of your application needs improvement.
-For example, an academic record can be improved by taking additional courses and/or attending a post-baccalaureate program.
+For example, an academic record can be improved by taking additional courses and/or attending a post-baccalaureate or special master’s program.